 Calcium magnesium is another calcium vitamin supplement.
 Magnesium has been known to help calcium remain in the bones where it is needed.
 You always want to get the best calcium for your personal needs.
 A calcium magnesium supplement with an additional vitamin D supplement may be your best choice.
 Calcium is so very important, but most people do not get enough vitamin D and end up with a D deficiency.
 Sunlight is a huge source of vitamin D, but with all the studies and research about the importance of sunscreen, sunlight has become a foe not a friend for vitamin D.

 A revolution in essential vitamins

 Vitamin D, also known as the sunshine vitamin, is considered the most important supplement under the sun—and for a good reason.
-Vitamin D supports everything from bones, heart health to mood.
+Vitamin D can help support everything from bones, heart health to mood.
 But, how often has someone recommended combining your high-dose of vitamin D with vitamin K and vitamin A?
-Together, these three powerful vitamins join forces to support your bones, heart, and immune system.
+Together, these three powerful vitamins join forces to help support your bones, heart, and immune system.
 Here’s how it works.
 Vitamin D plays a critical role in calcium absorption into the bloodstream.
 Vitamin K is required to transport calcium from the bloodstream into the bone, supporting bone density and cardiovascular health.
-Additionally, vitamin A works with vitamin D to support your immune system.
-ADK is a convenient source of streamlined, long-lasting support that strengthens your bones, heart, and immune system.
+Additionally, vitamin A works with vitamin D to help support your immune system.

 Living your best life